elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-skills-are-required-for-different-types-of-assessments-in-exam-preparation.md

 url: /learn/education-studies/questions/what-skills-are-required-for-different-types-of-assessments-in-exam-preparation
 score: -1.0
 related_article1:
-    id: 165919
+    id: 165915
-    title: Why is the PDF document format preferred for academic submissions?
+    title: >-
+        What is the significance of the Bologna Accord in understanding academic credit systems?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-the-pdf-document-format-preferred-for-academic-submissions
+    url: /learn/education-studies/questions/what-is-the-significance-of-the-bologna-accord-in-understanding-academic-credit-systems
 related_article2:
-    id: 165907
+    id: 165910
-    title: How can students become involved in the research community at a university?
+    title: >-
+        What is the transition process from expressive to communicative essays in writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-become-involved-in-the-research-community-at-a-university
+    url: /learn/education-studies/questions/what-is-the-transition-process-from-expressive-to-communicative-essays-in-writing
 related_article3:
-    id: 165914
+    id: 165916
-    title: How can students effectively balance study and personal life through time management?
+    title: >-
+        How does geography function as a social construct in influencing cultural identity?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-effectively-balance-study-and-personal-life-through-time-management
+    url: /learn/education-studies/questions/how-does-geography-function-as-a-social-construct-in-influencing-cultural-identity
 related_article4:
-    id: 165917
+    id: 165907
-    title: What are the psychological aspects of learning that impact political and economic systems?
+    title: >-
+        How can students become involved in the research community at a university?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-psychological-aspects-of-learning-that-impact-political-and-economic-systems
+    url: /learn/education-studies/questions/how-can-students-become-involved-in-the-research-community-at-a-university
 related_article5:
-    id: 165909
+    id: 165914
-    title: How do arts and humanities contribute to the development of critical thinking skills?
+    title: >-
+        How can students effectively balance study and personal life through time management?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-arts-and-humanities-contribute-to-the-development-of-critical-thinking-skills
+    url: /learn/education-studies/questions/how-can-students-effectively-balance-study-and-personal-life-through-time-management
 ---

 &nbsp;